changah-song/fluent-fable/frontend/README.md

         - rerenders (progress bar, learn.js, etc.)
         - storage
         - useEffect/useStates
+    - find more efficient way to display hanja details for the reading and learning sections

 - modal
     - backspace should go to previous modal 🟥